 “I’m a Borgen Project supporter.
 Please protect the International Affairs Budget.”

-… That’s all you need to say!
-An intern answering your call will add “protect poverty-focused aid” to the weekly call report viewed by the congressional leader and key staffers.
+That’s all you need to say!
+An intern answering your call will add “protect the International Affairs Budget” to the call report that is viewed by the congressional leader and key staffers.

 This is an actual constituent report given to us by a Chief of Staff.
 Each week, your congressional leader receives a report like this tallying each issue and bill that voters called supporting and rejecting.